 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Tom Easterly has worked on environmental issues in both government and business for nearly 40 years.
-He was appointed Commissioner of the Indiana Department of Environmental Management by Governor Mitch Daniels in 2005 and reappointed by Governor Mike Pence in 2013.
+Carol S. Comer has extensive experience with environmental issues in government and business.
+She was appointed Commissioner of the Indiana Department of Environmental Management by Governor Mike Pence in 2015.

-Earlier presentations may be found in the speeches archive.
+Past commissioner speeches, editorials, and presentations may be found in the Commissioner Speeches, Articles, and Reports archive.